RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/SimpleAvarage.rst

     .adc_a_i       (adc_dat[0]  ),  // CH 1
     .adc_b_i       (adc_dat[1]  ),  // CH 2

+Add the source file *loop_scope.v* to the project by clicking the *+* sign under sources (Add or create decign sources => Add Files, then choose the *loop_scope.v* and confirm it).
-Change the file loop_scope.v, adding two ports for ADC data:
+Open the file loop_scope.v and change it by adding two ports for ADC data:

 .. code-block:: verilog